 Probably not: During the three-year study conducted by the Thünen Institute there was no evidence for a decrease.
 This is also unlikely, as porpoises will probably not get used to the warning signals of their own kind.

 In what areas did the Thünen-Institute conduct the study?

 In the western Baltic Sea: The professional fishermen set their nets in their traditional fishing areas around the Isle of Fehmarn, in the area of Eckernförde and Damp, as well as in the Öresund between Denmark and Sweden, from Copenhagen north to the Kattegatt.

 How was the by-catch study of the Thünen-Institute conducted?

-Professional, commercial fishermen conducted their normal fishing activities with 50% of their gillnets equipped with PAL.
-Simultaneously, they set 50% of their nets without PAL as controls, a reasonable distance away.
+Professional, commercial fishermen conducted their normal fishing activities with around half of their gillnets equipped with PAL.
+Simultaneously, they set the other half of their nets without PAL as controls, at least 500 m away.
 The nets were identical in terms of setting time, duration, length and condition.
 The fishermen recorded yields and bycatches in special protocols.
-In addition, fishery observers and video monitoring was used.
+In addition, fishery observers and video monitoring were used.

 How do porpoises react to the signal of the Porpoise-PAL ?